edge-cloud/www.edge-cloud.net/_posts/2014-01-03-openstack-with-vsphere-and-nsx-part3.md

 ### Install the NSX vSwitch

-The NSX vSwitch is provided as a <a href="http://blogs.vmware.com/vsphere/2011/09/whats-in-a-vib.html" target="_blank">vSphere Installation Bundle (VIB)</a> that needs to be installed on each ESXi hosts that you plan on using.
+The NSX vSwitch is provided as a [vSphere Installation Bundle (VIB)](http://blogs.vmware.com/vsphere/2011/09/whats-in-a-vib.html) that needs to be installed on each ESXi hosts that you plan on using.
 While various methods exist for installing a VIB on an ESXi host, this article will showcase the installation via an SSH connection.

 First make the VIB file available to the ESXi hosts via e.g. shared storage (See Figure 2).
 This will greatly simplify the work associated with copying the VIB file to the ESXi hosts.